christophwille/dotnet-opa-wasm/src/Opa.Wasm/docs/PackageReadme.md

 ```

 For higher-performance scenarios, you can keep the engine as well as the loaded WASM module around.
-Note that one engine can handle multiple modules, and the module keeps the correct reference to
+Note that one engine can handle multiple modules, and the OpaPolicyModule keeps the correct reference to
 the engine to guarantee thread safety:

 ```csharp